-Catholic Education South Australia has launched its first learning statement to emphasise our commitment to every student enrolled in our schools.
+Catholic Education South Australia has a learning statement to emphasise our commitment to every student enrolled in our schools.

 The Statement reads:

 Catholic Education South Australia Assistant Director Monica Conway says the Statement outlines fundamental principles of learning in Catholic schools.

 “The Statement of Learning Commitment is grounded in our mission and vision and is deliberately directed at every child in our schools,” she says.

 “We are making a commitment to them based on our image of the child and belief in their capabilities.
 We want to clearly say: you matter to us.
 In Partnership with you and your family your education and personal growth is our core focus.”